Efficient Exploration and Discriminative World Model Learning with an Object-Centric Abstraction: Results

 \sectionvspace We use two sets of of environment.
 One is 2D crafting, which requires agent to craft objects following a Minecraft-like crafting tree with each crafting stage requiring multiple low level actions \citep{Chen2020AskYH}.
 Second is MiniHack \citep{samvelyan2021minihack}, which contains a series of extremely difficult exploration games \citep{henaff2022e3b}.
 We detail the environments further in Appendix~\ref{App:env-setting}.

-For baselines, we use strong model-free (asynch PPO, \citep{Schulman2017ProximalPO, petrenko2020sf}) and model-based (Dreamer-v3, \citep{Hafner2023MasteringDD,Sekar2020PlanningTE}) baselines.
-More details in Appendix~\ref{app:baselines}.
+For baselines, we use strong model-free (asynch PPO, \citep{Schulman2017ProximalPO, petrenko2020sf}) and model-based (Dreamer-v3 \citep{Hafner2023MasteringDD,Sekar2020PlanningTE} and MuZero \citep{schrittwieser2020muzero,muzero-general}) baselines.
+Dreamer-v3 learns a generative world model and plans using model-free method in imagination, while MuZero learns a generative world model and plans using MCTS.
+We outline different baseline methods in greater details and do additional comparisons in Appendix~\ref{app:baselines}.
 All the methods are trained in the \MDPNameShort.
-We report low level steps and plot 95 confidence interval.
+We report low level steps and plot the 95\% confidence interval.
 See Appendix~\ref{app:hyper} for other experimental details.

 \sectionvspace